Death of X: Plot synopsis

-Magneto and Emma find out that the Inhumans in Madrid put everyone to sleep, including the X-Men, making them both see this as an act of war.
-Emma sends Magneto to Madrid to keep the Inhumans distracted while she and Cyclops enact their plan.
+Magneto and Frost find out that the Inhumans in Madrid put everyone to sleep, including the X-Men, making them both see this as an act of war.
+Frost sends Magneto to Madrid to keep the Inhumans distracted while she and Cyclops enact their plan.
 The Stepford Cuckoos go to Yorkshire, England and recruit Alchemy to their cause.
 Back in Madrid, the X-Men and civilians wake up initially thinking that they were knocked out because they failed and the Terrigen got them, but they quickly realize that they were only knocked out because of Daisuke.
 Assuming this is an act of aggression, Storm and her X-Men confront Crystal and her team.
 Storm attempts to hear out Crystal for why it happened, but the rest of the X-Men become agitated and when both sides are about to start fighting, Magik teleports in and captures Daisuke.
 Magneto then arrives with his own squad of X-Men and corrals everyone where they stand.
 Cyclops and his team of X-Men with Alchemy in tow arrive southwest of Madrid and see the Terrigen approaching.
 Cyclops explains his plan for Alchemy to use his powers to change the composition of the cloud.